 Free nitrate water-testing clinic coming to Ottertail

-Samples should be taken no more than 24 hours before the testing, and they must be refrigerated.
-Samples should be cool when arriving at the clinic.
-To ensure accuracy, homeowners should mark the bags with their name, phone number and a well identification number if more than one well was sampled.
+Samples should be taken less than 24 hours before testing and be cool when arriving at the clinic.
+Homeowners should mark samples with their name, phone number and a well identification if more than one well was sampled.
 Anonymous testing is an option.

 Samples are analyzed at the clinic, usually in less than five minutes.
 Results are given directly to homeowners.

 Referrals to certified labs that can retest water are available if high nitrate levels are found.